ru22-14/veg-foodie/README.md

 # Testing

-### Manual Testing of all elements and functionality on different screen sizes
+### Manual Testing of all elements and functionality on different screen resolutions

 #### Home